Vojvodina: Early Middle Ages

 After the Romans were driven away from this region, various Indo-European and Turkic peoples and states ruled in the area.
 These peoples included Goths, Sarmatians, Huns, Gepids, and Avars.
 For regional history, the largest in importance was a Gepid state, which had its capital in Sirmium.
 According to the 7th-century Miracles of Saint Demetrius, Avars gave the region of Syrmia to a Bulgar leader named Kuber circa 680.
 The Bulgars of Kuber moved south with Maurus to Macedonia where they co-operated with Tervel in the 8th century.

 Slavs settled today's Vojvodina in the 6th and 7th centuries, shortly before some of them crossed the rivers Sava and Danube and settled in the Balkans.
 Slavic tribes that lived in the territory of present-day Vojvodina included Obotrites, Severians, Braničevci, and Timočani.

 In the 9th century, after the fall of the Avar state, the first forms of Slavic statehood emerged in this area.
 The first Slavic states that ruled over this region included the Bulgarian Empire, Great Moravia and Ljudevit's Pannonian Duchy.
 During the Bulgarian administration (9th century), local Bulgarian dukes, Salan and Glad, ruled over the region.
 Salan's residence was Titel, while that of Glad was possibly in the rumoured rampart of Galad or perhaps in the modern-day Kladovo (Gladovo) in eastern Serbia.
 Glad's descendant was the duke Ajtony, another local ruler from the 11th century who opposed the establishment of Hungarian rule over the region.

-In the village of Čelarevo archaeologists have also found graves of people who practised the Judaism, containing skulls with Mongolian features (possibly Avars or Bulgars, while some attribute them to the Kabars) and Judaic symbols, to the late 8th and 9th centuries.
+In the village of Čelarevo archaeologists have also found graves of people who practised Judaism, containing skulls with Mongolian features (possibly Avars or Bulgars, while some attribute them to the Kabars) and Judaic symbols, to the late 8th and 9th centuries.